ABazing/Z-Prefix_CRUD_App/README.md

     - cd server
     - npm install
     - Within the server directory edit your .env file, most importantly your DB_USER and DB_PASSWORD, or you can leave it.
-    - Run the migration and seed the database
+    - Run the migration and seed for the database
       - npx knex migrate:latest
       - npx knex seed:run
     - Start the server